The Intel Core Ultra 9 285 wins in 6 out of 14 comparable specs, with 4 ties. Its biggest advantage is L2 Cache (233% better).

 AI Versus Verdict

-The Intel Core Ultra 9 285 is the objective winner of this comparison, securing more victories across the evaluated technical specifications.
-While both processors demonstrate distinct architectural strengths, the Intel Core Ultra 9 285 holds the most significant advantage in L2 cache capacity, which is 233% larger than that of its competitor.
-This architectural lead in cache density provides the Intel processor with a clear edge in the overall spec-based evaluation.
+The Intel Core Ultra 9 285 is the objective winner of this comparison, securing more wins across the evaluated technical specifications.
+While both processors offer distinct architectural strengths, the Intel Core Ultra 9 285 holds the most significant advantage in L2 cache capacity, which is 233% larger than that of its competitor.
+This structural superiority across the majority of measured fields establishes it as the more versatile option based on the provided data.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.